Makrod is a great North African Dessert Classic.

 - 1 tablespoon baking powder

-- A little water, just as needed to make the dough come together
+- About 1 cup water.
+Start with less.
+Add just as needed to make the dough come together

 - 1 pound pitted chopped dates (make sure no pits remain), about 3 cups packed